 We will not follow any particular textbook.
-Instead we will follow the lecture notes from the Fall 2007 offering of the course (see the course webpage for a link to the lecture notes).
+Instead we will follow the lecture notes from the Fall 2007 and Spring 2009 offerings of the course (see the course webpage for a link to the lecture notes).

 The basic material on codes that we will discuss in initial lectures can be found in many textbooks (some of the standard ones are listed below), but the recent algorithmic developments and applications in computer science are not covered in any of these: